evilmartians/chef-prometheus-exporters/README.md

 Cookbook to install and configure various Prometheus exporters on systems to be monitored by Prometheus.

-Currently supported exporters are node, postgres, redis, snmp, and wmi.
+Currently supported exporters are node, postgres, redis, mysqld, haproxy, process, blackbox, snmp, and wmi.
 More may be added in the future.
 Please contact the author if you have specific requests.

 All of the exporters are available as chef custom resources that can be instantiated from other cookbooks.